The Vermont Statutes Online

 (b) A municipal court may be established with such jurisdiction, operation, and procedures as may be voted by annual Town meeting.

-(b) At the public hearing or at any time and place to which the hearing may from time to time be adjourned, the ordinance shall be read in full, unless the Board of Selectmen elect to read the ordinance by title; and after such reading, all persons interested shall be given an opportunity to be heard.
+(b) At the public hearing or at any time and place to which the hearing may from time to time be adjourned, the ordinance shall be read in full, unless the Selectboard elects to read the ordinance by title; and after such reading, all persons interested shall be given an opportunity to be heard.

-(d) Every ordinance shall become effective 40 days after adoption, unless the selectmen specify a longer period; or if the ordinance is conditioned on approval by voters of the Town, then upon such voter approval.
+(d) Every ordinance shall become effective 40 days after adoption, unless the Selectboard specifies a longer period, or, if the ordinance is conditioned on approval by voters of the Town, then upon such voter approval.
 If within 40 days of adoption, a referendum petition is filed, the ordinance shall not become effective until after the question of repeal is voted.

 (e) The Town Clerk shall prepare and keep in the Town Clerk’s office and in all Town libraries a book of ordinances, which shall contain each Town ordinance, together with a complete index of the ordinances according to subject matter.
 Failure to comply with this provision shall not invalidate any Town ordinance lawfully passed.